-A102.1 GENERAL.
-All buildings shall have a seismic resisting system conforming with Section 1603.3 of the Uniform Building Code, except as modified by this Division.

-A102.2 Alterations and Repairs.
-Alterations and repairs required to meet the provisions of this Division shall comply with all other applicable requirements of the Uniform Building Code unless specifically provided for in this Division.

-(c) A102.3 Requirements for Plans.
-The following construction information shall be included in the plans required by this Division.

-1. Accurately dimensioned floor and roof plans showing existing walls and the size and spacing of floor and roof framing members and sheathing material.
+- A102.1 GENERAL.
+All buildings shall have a seismic resisting system conforming with Section 1603.3 of the Uniform Building Code, except as modified by this Division. - A102.2 Alterations and Repairs.
+Alterations and repairs required to meet the provisions of this Division shall comply with all other applicable requirements of the Uniform Building Code unless specifically provided for in this Division. - (c) A102.3 Requirements for Plans.
+The following construction information shall be included in the plans required by this Division. - 1.
+Accurately dimensioned floor and roof plans showing existing walls and the size and spacing of floor and roof framing members and sheathing material.
 The plans shall indicate all existing and new crosswalls and their materials of construction.
 The location of the crosswalls and their openings shall be fully dimensioned and drawn to scale on the plans.

-2. Accurately dimensioned wall elevations showing openings, piers, wall classes as defined in Section A106.3, thicknesses, and heights, wall shear test locations, cracks or damaged portions requiring repairs, the general condition of the mortar joints, and if and where the joints require pointing.
-Where the exterior face is veneer, the type of veneer, its thickness and its bonding and/or ties to the structural wall masonry shall also be reported.

-3. The type of interior wall and ceiling surfaces.

-4. The extent and type of existing wall anchorage to floors and roof when utilized in the design.

-5. The extent and type of parapet corrections which were previously perform, if any.

-.
-6. Repair details, if any, of cracked or damaged unreinforced masonry walls required to resist forces specified in this Division.

-7. All other plans, sections, and details necessary to delineate required retrofit construction including those items in Section A113.
+- 2. Accurately dimensioned wall elevations showing openings, piers, wall classes as defined in Section A106.3, thicknesses, and heights, wall shear test locations, cracks or damaged portions requiring repairs, the general condition of the mortar joints, and if and where the joints require pointing.
+Where the exterior face is veneer, the type of veneer, its thickness and its bonding and/or ties to the structural wall masonry shall also be reported. - 3.
+The type of interior wall and ceiling surfaces. - 4.
+The extent and type of existing wall anchorage to floors and roof when utilized in the design. - 5.
+The extent and type of parapet corrections which were previously perform, if any. - 6.
+Repair details, if any, of cracked or damaged unreinforced masonry walls required to resist forces specified in this Division. - 7.
+All other plans, sections, and details necessary to delineate required retrofit construction including those items in Section A113.

-TABLE NO. A-9-A RATING CLASSIFICATIONS

-TYPE OF BUILDING CLASSIFICATION

-Essential Building Hazardous Building High-Risk Building Medium-Risk Building Low-Risk Building I I II III IV
+Tradicione de la Companya de la Comp La companya de la Companya de TABLE NO. A O.A TYPE OF BUILDING CLASSIFICATION Essential Building Hazardous Building High-Risk Building Medium-Risk Building Low-Risk Building I I II IV

-TABLE NO. A-9-B TIME LIMITS FOR COMPLIANCE Required Action by Owner Obtain Building Permit Within Commence Construction Within Complete Construction Within Structural Alteration or Building Demolition 1 year 180 dàys 3 years Wall Anchors 180 days 270 days 1 year
+TABLE NO. A-9-B TIME LIMITS FOR COMPLIANCE Required Action by Owner Obtain Building Permit Within Commence Construction Within Complete Construction Within Structural Alteration or Building Demolition 1 year 1 180 days 2 3 years 2 Wall Anchors 180 days 1 270 days 2 1 year 2

-Measured from date of service of order.
+1Measured from date of service of order.

-Measured from date of building permit issuance.
+2Measured from date of building permit issuance.

-EXT TABLE ENSIONS OF TIME AI TIES Rating Classification Occupant Load Extension of Time if Wall Anchors are Installed Periods for Service of Order I (Highest Priority) N/A N/A N/A П 100 or more 1 year 180 days III-A 100 or more 1 year l year III-B More than 50 but Less than 100 1 year 2 years III-C More than 19 but Less than 51 1 year 3 years IV (Lowest Priority) Less than 20 1 year 4 years DOPTED this AYES: NOES: ABSENT: th day of Augencisons and Mike none.
-Lupervisor y the following vote: Chillo, Lon
+TABLE A-9-C EXTENSIONS OF TIME AND SERVICE PRIORITIES Rating Classification Occupant Load Extension of Time if Wall Anchors are Installed Periods for Service of Order I (Highest Priority) N/A N/A N/A П 100 or more 1 year 180 days Ш-А 100 or more l year l year III-B More than 50 but Less than 100 1 year 2 years Ш-С More than 19 but Less than 51 1 year 3 years IV (Lowest Priority) Less than 20 1 year 4 years